Private API

 calc_spring_props(sam, tether_sam; prn=false) -> (Vector, Vector, Matrix, Float64)

-Calculate the equivalent axial stiffness and damping, and return the step response data.
+Calculate the equivalent stiffness and damping, and return the step response data.

 This function orchestrates the process by performing a step response test on the tether_sam model and then analyzing the resulting tether length data.